 Prior to initially receiving coverage, and annually during the time period specified by CIS, the Member must complete a Request for Coverage (RFC) in a form specified by CIS.
-Such RFC shall be approved and signed by a duly authorized employee or agent of the Member.
+Such RFC shall be approved and signed by a duly authorized employee.
 The Member must certify that it is and will continue to be in compliance with all CIS Benefits governing documents.